simonspa/corryvreckan/src/modules/FileReader/README.md

 **Status**: Functional

 #### Description
-This algorithm reads in an input file containing trees with data previously written out by the `FileWriter`.
+This module reads in an input file containing trees with data previously written out by the `FileWriter`.
 The read in objects are stored on the clipboard.
 It reads in `pixel`, `cluster`, `track`, and/or `MCparticle` objects.

 #### Parameters
 * `onlyDUT`: Boolean to decide if data is read in from only the DUT.
 Default value is `false`.